Movendi International

-The International Organisation of Good Templars (IOGT; founded as the Independent Order of Good Templars), whose international body is known as Movendi International, is a fraternal organization which is part of the temperance movement, promoting abstinence from alcohol and other drugs.
+Movendi International is the international body with temperance organisations in 63 countries as members.
+It traces its roots to the fraternal temperance organisation the Independent Order of Good Templars (IOGT; later known as the International Organisation of Good Templars) and promotes abstinence from alcohol and other drugs.

-It describes itself as "the premier global interlocutor for evidence-based policy measures and community-based interventions to prevent and reduce harm caused by alcohol and other drugs".
+It describes itself as "the premier global interlocutor for evidence-based policy measures and community-based interventions to prevent and reduce harm caused by alcohol and other drugs."
 It claims to be the largest worldwide community of non-governmental organisations with a mission to independently enlighten people around the world on a lifestyle free from alcohol and other drugs.

-Founded in 1851, IOGT International works to promote the avoidance of alcohol and other drugs by supporting communities and societies around the world.
+Founded in 1851, Movendi International works to promote the avoidance of alcohol and other drugs by supporting communities and societies around the world.
 Its constitution say this will lead to the liberation of peoples of the world, this leading to a richer, freer and more rewarding life.
-The headquarters of IOGT International is in Stockholm.
+The headquarters of Movendi International is in Stockholm.

 History

 The IOGT originated as one of a number of fraternal organizations for temperance or total abstinence founded in the 19th century and with a structure modeled on Freemasonry, using similar ritual and regalia.
 Unlike many, however, it admitted men and women equally, and also made no distinction by race.

 The IOGT named themselves after the Knights Templar, citing the legend that the original knights "drank sour milk, and also because they were fighting 'a great crusade' against 'this terrible vice' of alcohol."

 In 1850, in Utica, New York, Daniel Cady founded one such organization, the Knights of Jericho.
 In 1851, a lodge of it in Oriskany Falls (then known as Castor Hollow), a village near Utica, was visited by 13 members of another Utica group.
 Under the leadership of Wesley Bailey, it was decided that these two lodges form the Order of Good Templars.
-The motto of the renamed organization was "Friendship, Hope and Charity".
+The motto of the renamed organization was "Friendship, Hope and Charity."

 Over the next year, 14 additional lodges were established.
 By the summer of 1852, a convention was called in Utica to establish a Grand Lodge.
 During this, a dispute broke out between Wesley Bailey and Leverett Coon, who had established a lodge, Excelsior, in Syracuse.
-Coon left the meeting and his lodge supported his actions by seceding as the Independent Order of Good Templars, with the motto altered to "Faith, Hope and Charity".
+Coon left the meeting and his lodge supported his actions by seceding as the Independent Order of Good Templars, with the motto altered to "Faith, Hope and Charity."
 They shortly merged back, the resulting group continuing under the name Independent Order of Good Templars.